-I’m not one to usually follow the herd (unless chocolate is at the end point), but because this year has been so….. dramatic, and it’s the end of the year and the end of a decade, I thought it’d be fun to hop on the Top 10 Posts bandwagon.
-I usually like to do recaps during my blogiversaries, but it’s also cool to see what’s happened in the actual calendar year.
+I’m not one to usually follow the herd (unless chocolate is at the endpoint), but because this year has been so….. dramatic, and it’s the end of the year and the end of a decade, I thought it’d be fun to hop on the Top 10 Posts bandwagon.
+I usually like to do recaps during my blog anniversaries, but it’s also cool to see what’s happened in the actual calendar year.
 It was bittersweet to read through some of these posts, but I love every single one of them – and apparently, so do you!
 Here are the top 10 PGEW favorites (and some honorable mentions) from 2010.* Enjoy!

 *Title links to recipe

 It links new readers to PGEW every single day.
-It made the Foodbuzz Top 9 and a couple other photo/recipe sites.
+It made the Foodbuzz Top 9 and a couple of other photos/recipe sites.
 It is the header photo for this website because it’s so darned beautiful.
 But most importantly, it’s incredibly delicious.
-People who didn’t think they’d ever eat Brussels sprouts write me regularly to tell me that this salad changed their minds.
+People who didn’t think they’d ever eat Brussels sprouts write to me regularly to tell me that this salad changed their minds.
 Apparently even kids like it, and that’s no small feat considering the sprout is right up there with the poor lima bean as everyone’s least favorite vegetable!
-The combination of flavors, textures and colors makes this one of the most aesthetically pleasing and delectable dishes I’ve yet to create on this blog.
-And it shows that basic ingredients combined with a bit of creativity is always the best recipe for eating well on a minuscule budget.
+The combination of flavors, textures, and colors makes this one of the most aesthetically pleasing and delectable dishes I’ve yet to create on this blog.
+And it shows that basic ingredients combined with a bit of creativity are always the best recipe for eating well on a minuscule budget.